Strategic Planning, Program, & Project Management

 TIAG's leadership in Strategic Planning, Project & Program Management (SP3M) has earned it the reputation of being the go-to team for critically important projects, from Base Realignment and Closures (BRAC) to the implementations of clinical informatics in military enterprise medicine and enterprise management systems across Regional Commands.
 The group’s disciplined PMI approach, coupled with tiag-proprietary tools ensures absolute compliance with schedule, contingency planning, risk mitigation, full project purview and budget adherence resulting in exceptional results for Commands.

 The SP3M experts enjoy a trusted relationship with military leadership throughout the Department of Defense because of their exceptional results.
 Their communication and collaboration enables seamless translation of strategic goals into flawless execution of actions.

-MHS Office of Strategic Management and Clinical and Program Policy
+Military Health System (MHS) Office of Strategic Management and Clinical and Program Policy (C&PP)

-The Navy Medicine Information Systems Support Activity (integrated into Defense Health Agency in late 2015) delivers healthcare value through high quality information systems and services. tiag provides program and project management support to numerous critical enterprise initiatives such as shared services infrastructure, bandwidth modernization; enterprise desktop virtualization project, and security information and event management.
-Through tiag’s efforts, NAVMISSA's work has solved some of its most complex and challenging IT issues and enhanced quality health care support.
+The Navy Medicine Information Systems Support Activity (NAVMISSA) (integrated into Defense Health Agency in late 2015) delivers healthcare value through high quality information systems and services.
+TIAG provides program and project management support to numerous critical enterprise initiatives such as shared services infrastructure, bandwidth modernization; enterprise desktop virtualization project, and security information and event management.
+Through TIAG's efforts, NAVMISSA's work has solved some of its most complex and challenging IT issues and enhanced quality health care support.